-It’s more comfortable than a tent or a shared hostel and less restrictive than a hotel room or a rented holiday home.
-Plus, campervan/caravan holidays are all the rage right now!
-(Just search #vanlife on Instagram and you’ll find a plethora of people documenting their exciting caravanning adventures.
+They’re undoubtedly more comfortable than a tent or shared hostel and far less restrictive than a hotel room or rented holiday home.
+Plus, campervan/caravan holidays are all the rage right now.
+Just search #vanlife on Instagram and you’ll find a plethora of people documenting their exciting caravanning adventures.

-Of course, it’s also cheaper than the latter.
-However, have you ever considered the fact that owning a caravan can make you money too?
+Of course, it’s also cheaper than a B&B or hotel.
+However, have you considered that owning a caravan can actually make you money, too?

 Let’s take a look at the ways in which you can make and save money with a caravan:

 - Turn your caravan into a food truck

 While the initial cost of buying a caravan may seem rather steep (usually between £6,000 and £14,000), it has the potential to save you up to £80k in the long run, according to Yours Magazine.

 For this return on investment to happen, you would – of course – need to make use of your caravan on a regular basis.
 Instead of heading away on package holidays with your family (which could easily cost up to £1,000 per person), you would instead pack your caravan and hit the road.